Purdue-Artificial-Intelligence-in-Music/vip-pd/PD 4 - Read, Summarize and Present Papers/PD 4 - Read, Summarize and Present Papers.md

 Find two research papers about computer music, computer vision, audio/speech processing, or machine learning from 1 conference of your choice.
 Some suggested conferences are CVPR, IEEE CAI, ICASSP, ICML, NeurIPS, ICMC, ISMIR, etc.

-Write a 1/2 page (single spaced) summary of each paper using the guidelines above, your key findings, and any reflections you may have on the paper.
+Write a 1/2 (half) page (single spaced) summary of each paper using the guidelines above, your key findings, and any reflections you may have on the paper.
 Also include a short summary on why your paper is important, both to the greater field and to this research team.

 You may be asked to present the paper you found in front of your teammates, but this is TBD.